jlrc-admin/tech-exam-repo/README.md

 2.)
 Prevent Over-Assignment
-- Limit the number of tutors that can be assigned to a single lesson (e.g., max 3).
+- Limit the number of lessons that can be assigned to a Tutor (e.g., max 3).

 -  Enforce this in your API logic.